 Spiralling Symbol of the Soul’s Journey

 The swirling patterns in the sky resemble ancient spiritual motifs seen worldwide.
+These patterns remind me of fractals we witness throughout nature.
 From the Newgrange tri-spiral in Celtic stonework to Colombian petroglyph, spirals often represent growth, cycles, and enlightenment.

 The spirals overlap and curl to meet one another, sharing a canvas of texture and contrast, you have a sense that the “madness’ Vincent endured is eclipsing on the canvas.